Reading time: 4 min.

 Lack of healthy hair follicles

 Hair transplants rely on taking healthy hair follicles from one area of the head and moving them to balding areas.
-In patients with pattern baldness, the band across the back and sides of the head is known as the safe donor area.
+In patients with male pattern hair loss, the band across the back and sides of the head is known as the safe donor area.
 Follicles in this area are unaffected by the hormones that cause androgenetic alopecia, so they can be safely extracted and moved to the thinning areas.

 High rate of spontaneous remission